-- Required to enter or leave USA and host country
+- Required to enter or leave the U.S. and host country

-- Should usually be valid 6 months beyond program end date (18 months for Russia)
+- Usually be valid 6 months beyond program end date.
+Varies by country

-- Check what you need (passport photos, ID, fee etc.)
+- Check what you need for your application (proof of citizenship, proof of identity, passport photos, ID, fee, etc.)

-- Filling out forms can be done online, but you need to apply in person
+- Forms can be filled out in advance, but you need to apply in-person

-- Most locations (post office, Newton library, state or country courthouse) need appointments (they can fill up quick, so call a few weeks in advance!)
+- Most locations (Squires Student Center, post office, state or county courthouse) require appointments (they can fill up quickly, so call a few weeks in advance!)

-- If you are not a U.S. citizen, please contact your home country's consulate or embassy about procedures
+- If you are not a U.S. citizen, please contact your home country's consulate or embassy for procedures

 - Visa: entry permit to a foreign country and is issued in the U.S.